 Most certainly, if that is what you have on hand, use coconut milk beverage or even canned coconut milk in this recipe.
 Keep in mind that the calorie count and macros will change depending on these modifications.

 As for taste, the coconut milk will be in an added layer of flavor with coconut undertones.
 Some people enjoy this, others might not.
-Get creative and always keep your personal preferences in mind.
+Get creative when making smoothies with mint and always keep your personal preferences in mind.
 Feel free to use any dairy free milk of choice in this recipe.

 Do I Need to Use Chocolate Mint or Regular Mint Leaves?